skrey/yellow-extensions/toc/README.md

 To uninstall delete the [plugin files](update.ini).

-## How to make a table of contents?
+## How to make a table of contents

 Create a `[toc]` shortcut separated by blank lines.